 In fact, I only work on my online business when my kids are napping or in bed.
 That’s it.

-Maybe it’s not in the cards for you to save more money this year because you have cut all the costs you can.
-Or, maybe you’re not in a position that you can extra time to make more money.
+On one hand, maybe it’s not in the cards for you to save more money this year because you have cut all the costs you can.
+On the other hand, maybe you’re not in a position where you can extra time to make more money.

 Whatever the case, here are some things you can do to make the holidays more enjoyable and less focused on money.

-We try hard to focus on the quality of our time with friends and family rather than the quantity of gifts we give or receive.
+Try to focus on the quality of time with friends and family rather than the quantity of gifts you give or receive.

 Although this sounds cliché, memories last a lifetime.
 Some of my favorite childhood memories are of our big, hectic family gatherings with screaming kids and wrapping paper strewn everywhere.